How to Start Promoting Your Music

 Often strangely overlooked is the song itself lol.
 Major label artists still record their music at commercial recording studios where they work with the sound engineer and music producer.
-These days the word Music Producer has started to lose it’s meaning.
-Every kid and artist seems to think they can just record them self at home and do everything without using a professional producer and mixing engineer.
-Many often referring to themselves as a music producer without even knowing the definition of a music producer.

 You don’t have a professional music producer in your home studio

-The problem with this is, the music producer is always creating the song with the audience and the market in mind and it’s their job to know what will go well in the market helps mold the song into a marketable product.
+The problem with this is, the music producer is always creating the song with the audience and market in mind and it’s their job to know what will go well in the market helps mold the song into a marketable product.

 The typical artist that record themselves at home, doesn’t have this knowledge and will usually just do whatever they like.
 The problem with this is, they often end up being the only person who likes it lol.